andrewchambers/bupstash/doc/man/bupstash-sync.1.md

 `bupstash sync` performs an efficient set of incremental changes to a directory such that it becomes identical to the requested snapshot.

-It is efficient to use `bupstash sync` to cycle between snapshots when searching for desired files or data.
+The incremental nature of `bupstash sync` makes it well suited for cycling between multiple similar snapshots.

 In order to aid file browsing as unprivileged users, `bupstash sync` does not attempt to restore users,groups and xattrs by default.
 To restore